area9innovation/flow9/tools/dsl/registry/readme.md

 The specification is a pattern or rule that describes what this transformation does to a language.

 Read | as "cut" in these:
-"lambda|-syntax" means "lambda-syntax" is converted to "lambda", i.e. parsed "dot|-syntax" means "*dot-syntax" is converted to "dot", i.e. parsed "|-comprehension" means "lang-comprehension" is lowered to "lang"
+"lambda|+syntax" means "lambda+syntax" is converted to "lambda", i.e. parsed
+"dot|+syntax" means "*dot+syntax" is converted to "dot", i.e. parsed
+"|+comprehension" means "lang+comprehension" is lowered to "lang"

 So we convert a language with the suffix to a language without the part after the |.